-Absent the recording of the certificate required by 18 O.S.A. §1001, a recital of identity, contained in a title document of record properly executed, attested and sealed by a corporation whose identity is recited or which recites that it is the successor by merger, corporate change of name, or was formerly known by another name may be relied upon unless there is some reason disclosed of record to doubt the truth of the recital.
+A recital of identity, contained in a title document of record properly executed, attested and sealed by a corporation whose identity is recited or which recites that it is the successor by merger, corporate change of name, or was formerly known by another name may be relied upon unless there is some reason disclosed of record to doubt the truth of the recital.

-Authority: 18 O.S.A. §1001 (as amended effective November 1, 1987) § §1088.
+Authority: 18 O.S.A. § 1.167.